List of Georgian football first tier players with 100 and more goals

 Since the formation of Georgia's independent championship at the beginning of the 1990 season, a total of 19 players have scored 100 or more goals.
 These players have been collectively referred to as the 100 Club.

 Zurab Ionanidze holds the record for the most goals scored in the league.
 He is the only player with more than 200 goals.
 Otar Korgalidze became the first player to reach 100 goals, achieving the feat in just 112 games during the 1993–94 season.
 Merab Megreladze was the oldest player, joining the club at the age of 40 whilst Mikheil Ashvetia was the youngest (21).
 Paata Machutadze is the highest scoring player for a single team.

 Giorgi Gabedava became the most recent footballer to reach 100 on 1 September 2022.
-Apart from him, Irakli Sikharulidze is the only other player currently active in the Erovnuli Liga.
+Irakli Sikharulidze is the only player currently active in the Erovnuli Liga.

 All the club members are Georgians while Giorgi Daraselia holds dual citizenship.

 The Erovnuli Liga was launched in 2017 to replace the Umaglesi Liga, although this list includes goals and players from both periods.